alexreardon/memoize-one/README.md

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 >
-> - Phil Karlton
+> *Phil Karlton*

 So keep things simple and just use a cache size of one.

-Unlike other memoization libraries, `memoizeOne` only remembers the latest argument - a cache size of one.
-No need to worry about `maxAge`, `maxSize`, `exlusions` and so on.
-It simply remembers the last arguments, and if the function next called with the same arguments then it returns the previously computed result.
+Unlike other memoization libraries, `memoizeOne` only remembers the latest arguments.
+No need to worry about cache busting mechanisms such as `maxAge`, `maxSize`, `exlusions` and so on which can be prone to memory leaks. `memoizeOne` simply remembers the last arguments, and if the function is next called with the same arguments then it returns the previous result.

 ## Usage